lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 ## Not All Surveyed V Grades are the Same

+Climbers submitted three different grades: max ever, recent max (in the last 3 months ), and the "doable" grade they can send 90-100% of the time.
+Grading gets more complicated when we consider indoor vs outdoor (or moonboard vs kilter board for that matter).
+For Megan and I, I'm using our <a href="https://boulderingboss.com/indoor-vs-outdoor-bouldering-is-there-a-difference-in-v-grades/">higher indoor grades</a> since it's most likely how most climbers answered in the survey.

-Climbers submitted three different grades: highest ever, highest in the last 3 months, and grade they can send 90-100% of the time.
-The first is problematic because it may have been years ago and the climber’s current strength and current habits don’t reflect how they were then.
+Max ever V grade is problematic because it may have been years ago and the climber’s current strength and current habits don’t reflect how they were then.
 Indeed <abbr class="float-notes" title="In fact, a few climbers claimed the opposite: that their recent max is higher than their max ever.
-Presumably they read the survey questions wrong and I reversed their grades.">comparing</abbr> highest ever to highest recently, the spread is as high as 4 V grades for a climber of 15 years.
+Presumably they read the survey questions wrong and I reversed their grades.">comparing</abbr> highest ever to highest recently, the spread is as high as 4 V grades for a climber of 15 years and, generally, higher at higher V grades.

-The <abbr class="float-notes" title="Doable meaning climbable 90-100% of the time">“doable” grade</abbr> is highly subjective.
+The doable grade is highly subjective.
 Should we consider all styles?
 Or just the style we love and climb well.
 What about the reachy climbs if you’re short, or the overly compressed climbs if you’re tall?
 Just how peaky is your <a href="https://hiveclimbing.com/blog/climbing-pyramid/">climbing pyramid</a>?
-The spread from doable grade to highest ever is as wide as 5 V grades for some climbers; on average, the spread is wider at the higher grades.

-Doable grade vs max recent shows similar features.
-A few climbers claim <abbr class="float-notes" title="This should be impossible since I filtered out the climbers than answered 'I don't boulder' for either question.
-Surely they could have climbed at least one problem at their doable grade.">higher</abbr> doable grade than max recent.
-This emphasizes how "subjective" this question is on the survey.
+The spread from doable grade to max ever is as wide as 5 V grades for some climbers; on average, the spread is wider at the higher grades.
+Doable grade against max recent shows the same widening  spread.
+A few climbers claim higher doable grade than max recent, surely <abbr class="float-notes" title="I filtered out the climbers than answered 'I don't boulder' for either question.
+If they're bouldering at all, they could have climbed at least one problem at their doable grade.">impossible</abbr>.

 <div id="wrapper">